REGISTRATION

 Conference registration desk with a person standing in the background, and a person in a wheelchair in the foreground with a woman handing them name badges.

-The XXVII LIFE Conference will be held at Bally’s Dover Conference Center on Wednesday, January 21, 2026.
+The XXVIII LIFE Conference will be held at Bally’s Dover Conference Center on Wednesday, January 27, 2027.

 SPEAKERS & SESSIONS